dlt-science/science-notes/blogs/ZKP/zkp.md

 Ridesharing offers several advantages, like reducing traffic congestion and environmental impact.
 However, the safety and privacy of both riders and drivers is a crucial concern, highlighting the need for a system that can verify identities while preserving privacy among untrusted parties.

 In response to this need, a novel system is proposed, integrating zero-knowledge proof (ZKP) and blockchain technology for use in ridesharing applications.
-This system employs a permissioned blockchain network to verify a driver's identity using ZKP, while also acting as a secure ledger to record ride logs and ZKP records.
+This system employs a permissioned blockchain network to verify a driver's identity using ZKP while also acting as a secure ledger to record ride logs and ZKP records.
 A protocol is developed to allow user verification without the need to share any private information.
 The system has been prototyped on the Hyperledger Fabric platform, utilising the Hyperledger Ursa cryptography library, ensuring the secure and private verification of identities in ridesharing applications {cite}`li2020blockchain`.

 ### Real Estate Contracts